Murdo-C/captainmurdo.github.io/work.md

 ---

+## Future Business Model Development
+### Large UK Building Society
+I was the lead Strategy Manager for a strateigc insights project, which initially focused on benchmarking capabilities and KPIs against a wide-ranging peer group.
+Our team then developed over 20 future business models for the mortgages and savings markets to, including critical success factors and required capabilities.
+This allowed us to quickly filter the models based on alignment to purpose, imperatives, and capabilities and arrive at a shortlist for further development.

 ## Strategy & Customer Proposition Development
 ### Large UK Building Society
 I was the Customer Insights and Strategy Manager for a corporate strategy development project at a top ten UK building society; my role was to bring a deep understanding of customer behaviour and digital proposition development, and in particular highlighting the strategies of the UK’s innovative financial services start-ups.